Deltares/iMOD-Documentation/docs/qgis_user_manual.rst

 This means that not all data that can be loaded in Qgis as mesh can be viewed in the 3D viewer.
 Currently only UGRID meshes and IPF borelog files are supported.

-* Use the top left box to select the mesh layer/ipf file you want to inspect in the 3D viewer.
+* Use the selection box at the top to select the mesh layer/ipf file you want to inspect in the 3D viewer.

-* "Draw fence diagram" allows to draw lines on the map canvas which can be forwared to the 3D viewer to draw a fence diagram.
-  Press the button to start drawing mode.
-Left-click to start drawing a line; right-click to stop drawing the line.

-* "Clear fence diagram" clears all lines from the map canvas

-* "Draw extent" allows you to click and drag a box that allows you to set a bounding box.
-  The iMOD viewer will only load the data within this boundary box, which can be useful when exploring specific areas in large datasets.
-  Drawing an bounding box will update the "Extent" widget.

-* The "Extent" widget allows the user to manually set the bounding box by editing the numbers under "North", "East", "South", and "West", and more:
+* The "Extent" group allows the user to manually set the bounding box by editing the numbers under "North", "East", "South", and "West", and more: